-Heat Acclimation / Adaption training is designed to help an athlete adapt / acclimatise to warm or hot weather competition.
+Heat Acclimation / Adaption is Heat Training for the purpose of helping an athlete adapt / acclimatise to warm or hot weather competition.
 For example, European athletes from cool weather climates who are competing in the Kona Ironman in Hawaii or the Tour Down Under in Australia need to prepare their body to maintain the expected performance levels in the hotter and humid environments.